 Experiences of trialling and operating cold anaerobic systems in the UK

-Chiara Coleman, Timothy Holloway and Robert Naylor, Thames Water, UK
+Chiara Coleman, Timothy Holloway and Robert Naylor, Thames Water, UKNitrous oxide emission from full-scale granular sludge based ANAMMOX(R) process

 N₂O mitigation insights and the importance of an effective data management system

-David Güell and Maria Jou, Aigües Manresa, Spain
+David Güell and Maria Jou, Aigües Manresa, SpainÀngel Freixó, Maël Ruscalleda, Ferran Ripoll, Lynne Bouchy and Arnau Pradas, Createch, Spain

 Joshua Williams, Andrew Dixon and Shaveen de Almeida, Dwr Cymru Welsh Water, UK